F-14 TOMCAT & F/A-18 HORNET

 "VF-84 was being shut down in 1995 so Wing Commander asked Alex if VF-103 would want to become the Jolly Rogers." said to us, Dave Parsons

-Details about this story can be read in Bio Baranek excellent webpage: http://www.topgunbio.com/snapshot-drills/ in an article written by Hnarakis himself.
-The Greek parentage Jolly Roger Cmdr led the first LANTIRN and night vision goggle capable Tomcats on deployment aboard Enterprise (CVN-65).
-In an interview, he gave for a newspaper on Sept.
-22, 1996.
+Details about this story can be read on Bio Baranek's webpage: http://www.topgunbio.com/snapshot-drills/ in an article written by Hnarakis himself.
+The Greek parentage Jolly Roger Cmdr led the first LANTIRN and night vision goggle capable Tomcats on deployment aboard USS Enterprise (CVN-65).
+In an interview, for a newspaper on Sept.
+22, 1996, he said.

 "Frankly shooting at anti-air is like shooting at the arrow, not the archer.
 Command bunkers, air defense operation centers, the places where the people who gather raw information and do the decision-making, you certainly want to be hitting stuff like that."